DETAILED ACTION

 an integral display screen (110) configured to display images taken with said imaging structure (Fig. 1).

-Ouyang does not expressly teach said single-use cannula comprises: a light source at a distal portion of the cannula, configured to illuminate said internal organ, wherein said light source is a source of white light and a source and a source of non-white light, and each of said sources of light comprises a device that converts electricity to light; and said imaging structure comprises a structure configured to generate a white light image in response to said illumination of the internal organ with said white light and a structure configured to generate a non-white light image in response to said illumination of the organ with said non-white light, wherein the imaging structure is configured to selectively vary the durations of illumination with white light and non-white light to thereby selectively enhance one or both of the white and non-white images.
+Ouyang does not expressly teach the imaging structure including at least two camera modules in a side-by-side arrangement, said single-use cannula comprises: a light source at a distal tip portion of the cannula, configured to illuminate said internal organ, wherein said light source comprises a source of white light and a source of non-white light, and each of said sources of light comprises a device that converts electricity to light; and an imaging structure at said distal tip portion of the cannula, the imaging structure including at least two camera modules in a side-by-side arrangement configured to receive light from the internal organ and in response to produce images of the internal organ, wherein a first of said at least two camera modules is configured to generate a white light image in response to said illumination of the internal organ with said white light and a second of said at least two camera modules is configured to generate a non-white light image in response to said illumination of the organ with said non-white light; wherein the imaging structure is configured to selectively vary the durations of illumination with white light and non-white light to thereby selectively enhance one or both of the white and non-white images.

-It would’ve been obvious to one of ordinary skill in the art at the effective filing date of the invention to substitute the LEDs and image sensor of Ouyang with the LEDs and image sensor of Weber enabling the endoscope to perform fluorescence and white light endoscopy to better navigate a body cavity and visualize structures underneath tissue, such as blood vessels.
+It would’ve been obvious to one of ordinary skill in the art at the effective filing date of the invention to modify the endoscope of Ouyang with the light source and image sensors of Ishihara enabling the endoscope to perform fluorescence and white light endoscopy to better navigate a body cavity and visualize structures underneath tissue, such as blood vessels as well as identifying diseased tissue while limiting the false-positive readings.

-In regard to claim 27, Weber teaches in which: said light source is configured to illuminate said internal organ with white light during first time intervals and with non-white light during second time intervals that are time-interleaved with said first time intervals (Par.
-45).
+In regard to claim 27, Ishihara teaches in which: said light source is configured to illuminate said internal organ with white light during first time intervals and with non-white light during second time intervals that are time-interleaved with said first time intervals (Par.
+50).

 In regard to claim 28, Ouyang teaches in which said distal gas port comprises an outer shell (120) that at least partly surrounds said imaging structure and directs said gas over a distal face of the imaging structure (Figs. 6,7).